What You'll Learn

 Notice the high amount of cloud cover and the "layered" look.
 This is because Earth Engine is drawing each of the images one on top of the other.

-Error from trying to print too many elements -
+Error from trying to print too many elements (this is expected!) -

 Edit your code to "comment out" the last two code commands using